A dynamical approach to spanning and surplus edges of random graphs: The breadth-first walk and the surplus edges

 Given $a < b$ and an interval $[c, d]$ where $0 \le c < d$, define \( (a, b] \oplus [c, d] := (a + c, b + d], \) and denote by $|I|$ the Lebesgue measure of a Borel set $I$.
 Typically $I$ will be an interval.
 Let us also define $\xi^q_{(i)} := \xi_{(i)}/q$.

 Algorithm \ref{alg:breadth-first} constructs the vector of component sizes associated to the simultaneous breadth-first walk defined by \eqref{defZbxq}.

-Algorithm \ref{alg:breadth-first} takes as arguments the vector $\pmb{x}$ and the exponential random vector $\pmb{\xi}$, and constructs, for a given $q > 0$, the edges $V$ of the random forest coupled to the simultaneous breadth-first walk, denoted by $\mathcal{F}_0(q)$.
+Algorithm \ref{alg:breadth-first} takes as arguments the vector $\pmb{x}$ and the random vector $\pmb{\xi}$ of exponentials, and constructs for a given $q > 0$, the edges $E$ of the random forest coupled to the simultaneous breadth-first walk, denoted by $\mathcal{F}_0(q)$.
 In addition, the vector $\pmb{Y}(q)$ contains the sizes of all the trees (connected components) that were discovered up to the current step.

+Let us now explain this construction in words.
+For $h = 1$ or $h$ equal to some of the values assigned when the Algorithm \ref{alg:breadth-first} visits line \ref{algo:line_k}, the corresponding $\pi_h$ is the root of a new tree in $\mathcal{F}_0(q)$ and for such values we have